fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I know Node what language should I learn next?

 > When in the development process should I use Gherkin?

 > What are you opinions on using PR reviews as a 'baptism of fire' (really pedantic observations) as a means of sieving through new employees?